12 Effective Strategies on How to Improve Mental Health in the Workplace

 Work with employees to identify and implement reasonable accommodations to support their mental health needs.
 This can include flexible work hours, modified tasks, or temporary workload adjustments.

-How to recognise mental health problems in the workplace?
+How to recognize mental health problems in the workplace?

 Recognizing mental health problems in the workplace requires awareness, observation, and open communication.
 While each individual's experience may vary, here are some signs that may indicate someone is struggling with their mental health: